 Dramatherapy was developed primarily in England, the United States as well as the Netherlands in the second half of the last century.
 Todaz it is an officially recognized form of therapy in many countries around the world.
 In its present form it has been offered within the German health care system for the last 25 years.
 Dramatherapy takes place primarily in group or community settings but can also be offered as individual therapy.
 Previous experience in theater or the arts are explicitly not required to participate in drama therapy.

 As to training, the Institute für Theatertherapie (ITT) has been offering advanced training and continuing education in dramatherapy on behalf of the DGfT for several years.
-In addition the Nürtingen-Geislingen University offers an undergraduate degree in drama therapy.
+In addition the Nürtingen-Geislingen University, and from Autumn 2023 the MSH Medical School Hamburg offer an undergraduate degree in drama therapy.